 Communication and Civic Engagement

-We are looking for organizations that apply cutting edge and emerging technologies to teach, engage, and empower students and facilitate information sharing in order to engage wider audiences, shape perspectives, increase transparency and provide greater access to information.
+We are looking for organizations that apply cutting-edge and emerging technologies to teach, engage, and empower people and facilitate accurate information sharing in order to strengthen institutions, increase transparency, and stop the spread of disinformation.
 Such organizations may contribute to achieving SDGs 16 – Creating Peace, Justice and Strong Institutions and 17 – Partnerships for the Goals.

 We are delighted to award the Techrow Fund because: